juice-shop/pwning-juice-shop/part2/xss.md

 #### Hints

-* Look for an input field where its content appears in the response HTML when its form is submitted.
+* Look for an input field where its content appears in the response when its form is submitted.
 * Try probing for XSS vulnerabilities by submitting text wrapped in an HTML tag which is easy to spot on screen, e.g. `<h1>` or `<strike>`.